What to expect after colostomy surgery

 - Your colostomy may produce wind, sometimes noisy!
 Your stool will thicken as you start to eat and the noisy wind generally decreases.

 What type of stoma bag will I be wearing?

-Initially you will be wearing a drainable stoma bag as your stool may be liquid.
-The bag will most likely be transparent or have a viewing window, so that your nurses can check on the colour and size of your stoma easily.
+After your surgery, you will be initially wearing a drainable stoma bag as your stool may be liquid.
+The bag will most likely be transparent or have a viewing window, so that your Stoma Care Nurses can check on the colour and size of your stoma easily.

 Changing your colostomy bag

 - Your Stoma Care Nurse may advise you to begin to use a closed (non-drainable) bag which requires changing rather than emptying.

 - After a few weeks, most people choose to change their bag following a bowel motion.
 This can generally be between one and four times per day.